 Melonpan is a sweet Japanese bread made with sweetened dough and a layer of cookie dough on top.
 The cookie dough top gives it a firm and crunchy crust that everyone loves.

-Although it is called “Melonpan”, this bread doesn’t contain any m least until recent years.
-It gets its name from the crispy top crust with a criss-cross design that looks like a melon rind, which was considered a luxurious fruit in Japan throughout the 20th century.
+Although it is called “Melonpan”, this bread didn’t contain melon until recent years.
+It gets its name from the crispy top crust with a criss-cross design that looks like a melon rind, considered a luxurious fruit in Japan throughout the 20th century.

-This iconic bread was invented by Ivan Sagoyan, an Armenian baker, while working at the Imperial Hotel in Tokyo.
-Despite its long history, it is still one of the most beloved bread types in Japan and other Asian countries like Taiwan or China.
+Ivan Sagoyan, an Armenian baker, invented this iconic bread while working at the Imperial Hotel in Tokyo.
+Despite its long history, it is still one of Japan’s most beloved bread types and other Asian countries like Taiwan or China.

 Nothing is more refreshing than soft-serve ice cream on a hot summer day.
 In this country, eating Soft Cream is viewed as a form of gentle communication.